jevgenix/Docs/docs/GitHub Advanced Security Accreditation/Question & Answers.md

 35. Where can you configure the recipients of secret scanning alerts?
     - In the Security and analysis settings of a repository

-36. How many custom patterns can you create for an organization?
+36. How many custom secret patterns can you create?
-    - 500
+    - 500 for enterprise/organization and 100 per private repository

 37. When code scanning is enabled, what is one default event that triggers a scan?
     - Pushing a change.

-38. Which of the following are the tools used to upload a SARIF file?
+38. What tools are used to upload a SARIF file?
-    - The tools used are GitHub Actions, the code scanning API, and the CodeQL CLI.
+    - GitHub Actions, the code scanning API, and the CodeQL CLI.

 39. What is the difference between scheduled versus triggered events in code scanning?
     - Scheduled events run based on a specified schedule and triggered events run on code events such a push.